freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1520.1

-Awesome.
+Cool.
 I think all the scripts are done.
-View the `help` menu again I want to explore something.
+View the `help` menu again I want to explore one more thing.

 #### HINTS